Disclaimer: This article has been updated with new data from April 2023.

 - This years’ holiday shopping will be bigger than ever

 - Shopping behavior won’t be as dramatic as in previous years

-Moreover, last year’s pandemic will cause a tidal shift in the way shoppers prioritize products.
+Moreover, the post pandemic economic downturn will cause a tidal shift in the way shoppers prioritize products.

 Living essentials, holiday gifts, eco-aware products may thrive.